mpopa2048-source/jpegt-encoder/README.md

 Likewise, it's being used for clip art, logos, photos, you name it.

+JPEGT+ uses the same extensions as JPEGT, but the signature is a little different.

+### JPEGT+
+A new version called JPEGT+ uses JPEG for the mask, which reduces file sizes with somewhat minimal loss in mask quality.

 ## Identification
 ### JPEGT
 The file starts with `JPGT%%` and then `0x31 0x41 0x59 0x26 0x53 0x58` which it's the first 12 BCD encoded digits of pi.